Prompting from the bench: Large-scale pretraining is not sufficient to prepare LLMs for ordinary meaning analysis: Introduction

 \section{Introduction}

 Legal decisions often come down to the interpretation of written text (e.g., in a statute or contract).
-Often, legal interpretation is straightforward.
-At times, however, the text is imprecise or ambiguous, leading to disputes about how to apply a written provision to a particular set of circumstances.
-In the U.S.\ legal system, judges often place considerable weight on what they deem the `ordinary meaning’ (meaning as would be understood by ordinary speakers of American English) of a legal term \citep{book_ordinary_meaning_2016}.\footnote{In this paper, we are officially agnostic as to whether `ordinary meaning' is a useful legal analytical construct (or even a coherent linguistic concept).
-Our focus is on whether LLMs are useful for pursuing interpretative methodologies that are purportedly grounded in `ordinary meaning.'} One recent case (\textit{Snell v.~United Specialty Insurance Co.}) required interpretation of the term `landscaping' concerning an in-ground trampoline (see \cref{fig:landspacing-example}).
+Usually such interpretation is straightforward.
+At times, however, the text is appreciably imprecise or ambiguous, leading to disputes about how to apply the text to a particular set of circumstances.
+In the U.S.\ legal system, judges often place considerable weight on the `ordinary meaning’ (meaning as would be understood by ordinary speakers of American English) of a legal term \citep{book_ordinary_meaning_2016}.\footnote{In this paper, we are officially agnostic whether `ordinary meaning' is a useful legal analytical construct (or even a coherent linguistic concept).
+Our focus is on whether LLMs are useful for pursuing interpretative methodologies that are purportedly grounded in `ordinary meaning.'}

+One recent case (\textit{Snell v.~United Specialty Insurance Co.}) involved interpretation of the term `landscaping' (see \cref{fig:landspacing-example}).
 A second case (\textit{U.S.~v.~Deleon}) turned on the interpretation of the phrase `physically restrained' and whether the phrase describes indirectly restricting movement by threatening someone with a gun\footnote{We provide some additional cases related to other areas of law in \cref{sec:appendix-other-cases}.}.

-How can a judge ascertain `ordinary meaning' of a legal text?
+How can a judge ascertain the `ordinary meaning' of a legal text?
 Often, the judge will deploy armchair intuition buttressed by hypotheticals and dictionaries \citep{krishnakumar2024textualism}.
 On occasion, judges reference corpora \cite{solan2017corpus, gries2018ordinary} and surveys \cite{tobia_new_methods_2024}.